NASA confirms megacomet nucleus is 'largest ever seen'

-At about 129 kilometers in circumference, the nucleus of comet C/2014 UN271, also known as Bernardinelli-Bernstein, is the largest ever observed by the US aerospace agency Nasa, the agency said.
+At about 129 kilometers in circumference, the nucleus of comet C/2014 UN271, also known as Bernardinelli-Bernstein, is the largest ever observed by the US aerospace agency Nasa, the agency said on Tuesday (12).

 Images from the Hubble telescope have confirmed the dimensions of the comet’s icy core, which is 50 times larger than what is generally found in space.
 The estimated mass of Bernardinelli-Bernstein is 500 trillion tonnes – 100,000 times greater than the mass of typical comets orbiting the Solar System.